danprav04/route-trace-api/README.md

 # route-trace-api
 My project from work.
-Stripped out of sensetive data
+Stripped out of sensitive data